 Unlike traditional academic courses, the offerings in this program consist of short modules that are components of larger units.
 Modules are often less than 1 credit apiece and can be completed at a student’s own pace in a matter of hours or days.
 Units range from one to 30 modules, depending on the area of instruction.

-Industrial Pipefitting modules carry the course designator INPF as detailed in the most recent Industrial Pipefitting cost sheet.
+Industrial Pipefitting modules carry the course designator INPF as detailed in the most recent Industrial Pipefitting summer 2018 cost sheet.
 Units in this program include: